anusha761/portfolio/index.md

 <br>
 <br>

-#### GenAI SDLC Q&A Assistant using RAG, LangChain, HuggingFace LLMs & ChromaDB
+#### RAG Based SDLC Q&A Assistant using LangChain, OpenAI GPT & ChromaDB
-This project demonstrates a GenAI-powered Q&A assistant for the Software Development Lifecycle (SDLC), built using Retrieval-Augmented Generation (RAG).
-It integrates LangChain, HuggingFace LLMs, and ChromaDB to deliver accurate, context-aware responses based on SDLC documentation.
-With a Streamlit frontend, this project showcases practical application of RAG for enterprise IT support and developer onboarding.
+This project demonstrates a GenAI-powered Q&A assistant for the Software Development Lifecycle (SDLC) using Retrieval-Augmented Generation (RAG).
+It combines LangChain, OpenAI GPT, and ChromaDB with contextual memory to deliver accurate, real-time answers from SDLC documentation.
+Designed with a Streamlit interface, it streamlines developer onboarding and enhances enterprise IT support through intelligent, domain-aware assistance.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework)